 THE BEAGLE WHO BECAME AMERICA'S EVERYDOG

 Charles Schulz seemed made of the Midwest.
-Quiet and morose, he later called himself “a nothing young man.”
+Quiet and morose, he called himself “a nothing young man.”
 His only ambition was “to be as well-liked as my father,” a barber.
-World War II made him a sergeant, but he came home to St. Paul with just some vague dream of being a cartoonist.
+World War II made him a sergeant, but he came home with just some vague dream of being a cartoonist.
 Then on October 4, 1950, Spike and the boy who loved him stepped forth in newspapers and Snoopy was born.

 It’s easy to be jaded about Snoopy these days.
 The damn dog is everywhere.
 Entire generations know him only as a shill for greeting cards and life insurance.

-For its first decade, with Schroeder at his piano, Linus and his blanket, Charlie Brown and his angst, Snoopy was just another cartoon dog, like Dennis the Menace’s Ruff.
-Then in 1962, he became “a warm puppy.”
+Throughout “Peanuts” first decade, with Schroeder at his piano, Linus and his blanket, Charlie Brown and his angst, Snoopy was just another cartoon dog.
+Then in 1965, he stepped into his own and saved “Peanuts” from its own cuteness.

 “What does a dog know about World War I and the Red Baron?” asked Mort Walker, creator of “Beetle Bailey.”
 “That’s when I realized I didn’t know anything about the comic business.”

-Next came Snoopy as all-American wannabee.
+Next came Snoopy as all-American wannabe.
 He was the World Famous Writer, the World Famous Skier, Skater, Surfer shouting “Cowabunga!”
 He was Joe Cool on campus.
 He was the Easter Beagle.
 Schulz called him “a mixture of innocence and egotism.”
 Doonesbury’s Garry Trudeau said, “My career is all his fault.”

 Snoopy now has his own star on Hollywood’s Walk of Fame.
 Tokyo has a Snoopy Museum.
-But those who consider him just another pop icon should go back to the old strips, back to the days when a brilliant little beagle captured the imagination of an embattled America.
+But those who consider him just another pop icon should go back to the old strips, back to the days when a brilliant little beagle captured the imagination of America.